dadapera/mcp-sop-server/README.md

 ## Support

-For issues or questions about the SOP MCP server, please contact your IT department or create an issue on the GitHub repository.
+For issues or questions about the SOP MCP server, create an issue on the GitHub repository.